-It is hard to be separated from your baby, but being able to nurse when you are together benefits both of you physically and emotionally.
+It is never easy to be separated from your baby, and the lack of family friendly policies in the U.S. makes breastfeeding a challenge – but being able to nurse when you are together benefits both of you physically and emotionally.
 The look on your baby’s face when you walk in the door after a long separation as he eagerly anticipates ‘reconnecting’ at the breast makes the effort of maintaining the nursing relationship well worth it.

 - You’ll feel better if you have some extra milk stockpiled in the freezer.
 You don’t need to have gallons on hand, just enough for a few feedings.
 Pump after feedings for 5 minutes, or on the other side when your baby takes one breast at a feedings.
 Store the milk in 2-3 ounce portions.
 Expect your supply to be more plentiful in the mornings.